-This section lists and describes the connection details required for creating Ingres/Vector location in HVR.
+This section lists and describes the connection details required for creating an Ingres/Vector location in HVR.
+HVR uses Ingres OpenAPI interface to connect to an Ingres/Vector location.

 For an Ingres or Vector hub database or database location, each account used by HVR must have permission to use Ingres.